Python wrapper for the Lolo machine learning library

 lolopy without knowing that it is running on the JVM)

 lolopy is available on PyPi.
 Install it by calling:

 pip install lolopy

 lolopy, you will also need to install Java JRE >= 1.8 on your system.

-Lolopy requires Python >= 3.6, Java JDK >= 1.8, and Maven to be installed on your system when developing lolopy.
+Lolopy requires Python >= 3.8, Java JDK >= 1.8, and sbt to be installed on your system when developing lolopy.

 which - in effect - uses the variance between different trees in the forest to produce estimates of the uncertainty of each prediction.

 from lolopy.learners import RandomForestRegressor rf = RandomForestRegressor() rf.fit(X, y) y_pred, y_std = rf.predict(X, return_std=True)

-See the `examples <./examples>`__ folder for more examples and details.
+examples folder for more examples and details.